flano-yuki/base-drafts/draft-ietf-quic-http.md

 HTTP_REQUEST_REJECTED (0x0014):
 : A server rejected a request without performing any application processing.

+HTTP_DUPLICATE_SETTING (0x0015):
+: A SETTINGS frame with duplicate paraemeters was received.

+HTTP_BAD_FRAME_SIZE (0x0016):
+: A frame with an invalid size was received.

+HTTP_INVALID_PRIORITY (0x0017):
+: An invalid prioritistation instruction was received by the server.

+HTTP_PUSH_ID_REDUCED (0x0018):
+: The server received a MAX_PUSH_ID frame with a smaller value than previously received.

 HTTP_GENERAL_PROTOCOL_ERROR (0x00FF):
-: Peer violated protocol requirements in a way which doesn't match a more specific error code, or endpoint declines to use the more specific error code.
+: Peer violated protocol requirements in a way which doesn't match a more specific error code, or endpoint declines to use a more specific error code.

-HTTP_MALFORMED_FRAME (0x01XX):
-: An error in a specific frame type.
-If the frame type is `0xfe` or less, the type is included as the last byte of the error code.
-For example, an error in a MAX_PUSH_ID frame would be indicated with the code (0x10D).
-The last byte `0xff` is used to indicate any frame type greater than `0xfe`.

 # Security Considerations